boygemini/node-express-app-boilerplate/README.md

 $ cd app

 - if you want to launch in a dev environment :

   $ npm run dev

 - if you want to launch in production environment:

   $ npm run build

-  $ npm run start //(on render hosting : node dist/server.js)
+  $ npm run start (on render hosting : node dist/server.js)

   App is up and running.